COVID-19 is a coronavirus, which is potentially lethal, especially in the

 preventative option against infection.
 Potentially simple supplementation with

-vitamin D, to double the vitamin D levels in the population, supplementation with Selenite, to double
+vitamin D, to double population levels, supplementation with Selenite, to double

-the levels of Selenium in the population, and topical or injected vitamin B12 could have reduced
+the population levels, and topical or injected vitamin B12 could have reduced

 the death rate from COVID-19 to one eighth of the current rate, potentially